Water Skills for Life

 Available funds will be allocated on a first-in, first-served basis to schools and kura within the greater Auckland area with an EQI of 420 and greater, excluding those within the Old Manukau City Council boundaries which are supported by The John Walker Find Your Field of Dreams Foundation

-A signed Funding Agreement must be completed prior to lessons commencing.
+A signed funding agreement must be completed prior to lessons commencing.
 Funding will not be provided if lessons are provided without a signed Funding Agreement.

 School Lesson Delivery